 Coming Soon!
 Our Hangzhou Internship is designed to give participants first-hand experience into a tech city with lots of opportunities for startups and business

-Chengdu Internship is one of our latest programs.
+China Internship Program in Chengdu is one of our latest programs.
 The city has lots of opportunities to offer College Students on an International internship mission.
 Inquire Now!

 Qingdao is one of the destinations for our China Internship and happens to be a heavy industrial center.
 Participants will combine internship and language